 Quadruped is an excellent exercise for so many reasons.
-There are a lot of benefits – abdominal activation and control, hip and shoulder disassociation, hip and shoulder stability and strength, axial elongation, and weight bearing through joints just name a few.
-This exercise is great for almost everyone, however you should avoid this one if you have wrist problems (e.g. carpal tunnel) or SIJ issues.
+There are a lot of benefits – abdominal activation and control, hip and shoulder disassociation, hip and shoulder stability and strength, axial elongation, and weight-bearing through joints just to name a few.
+This exercise is great for almost everyone, however, you should avoid this one if you have wrist problems (e.g. carpal tunnel) or SIJ issues.

 How to do Quadruped

 - Exhale to slide one arm our along floor and lift (if shoulders are stable).
 Inhale, return.
 Alternate arms.

 - For an extra challenge try opposite arm and leg!